Top things to do in Bentong for Travelers to Malaysia

 There are two places you could go during the Durian season.
 I prefer to head towards Bentong Wet Market.

-The prices of the durian are reasonable and you get to experience eating on makeshift tables and plastic stools by the roadside.
+The durian prices are reasonable, and you get to experience eating on makeshift tables and plastic stools by the roadside.

 Alternatively, you could join a trip to one of the durian orchards.